tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Foundations/Datasets.md

     <kbd><img src="./images/datasetbatch.png"  /></kdb>

 7. Adobe Experience Platform will perform the XDM mapping and conversion for JSON format to parquet and make this data available on the data lake and the profile store.
-This process usually takes a few mins.
+This process usually only takes a couple minutes.

-    Once your batch status is 'Success', you can preview the data by hitting the 'Preview Dataset' button on the top right corner.
+    Once your batch status is "Success", you can preview the data by clicking the "Preview Dataset" button on the top right corner.

     ![Demo](./images/datasetpreview.png)

-8. Congratulations !!! you are done with the Dataset exercise.
+8. Congratulations!
+You created a dataset and import JSON file.

 <br>